JamesBarwell/lilypond-folk-tunes/README.md

 Run `make clean` to delete all pdfs.

+## Conventions and opinions

+- Partial lead-in and lead-out bars are incorporated into repeats (voltas) where possible to avoid using alternative 1 and 2 repeat bars
+- Hornpipes are written 'straight' (un-dotted), because dotted notation is not only an incorrect duration but extremely visually distracting

 ## Development approach

 Lilypond uses a text format so I use my standard text editor to make changes.